PabloDeWulf/pablodewulf.github.io/_projects/3_project.md

 category: University projects
 ---

 In my second year of engineering at [Vrije Universiteit Brussel](https://www.vub.be/nl) my friends and I recieved the challenge to build a scale cable stayed bridge and put it to the test.
-Here's a video summarising the hwole thing:
+Here's a video summarising the whole thing:

 <div class="row">
     <div class="container" id="yt-frame">